Glastonbury Festival 2011: BBC Introducing stage

 The BBC curate a stage at Glastonbury each year showcasing new talent.
 This year saw performances from Ed Sheeran, F-Block, The Good Natured, Jake Bugg, Sharks Took the Rest, Vessels and George Ezra, amongst others.

 Spirit of '71 stage (Anniversary Pyramid Stage)

 Andrew Kerr, who with Arabella Churchill, put on the 1971 Glastonbury Fayre, curated a "Sprit of '71" Anniversary Pyramid Stage in celebration of the 40th anniversary of the 1971 festival.
-The Edgar Broughton Band, Mike Oldfield, Steve Hillage, Arthur Brown, Nick Lowe, Noel Harrison, Nik Turner,Nigel Mazlyn Jones and Mick Farren all appeared.
+Marsupilami, The Edgar Broughton Band, Mike Oldfield, Steve Hillage, Arthur Brown, Nick Lowe, Noel Harrison, Nik Turner, Nigel Mazlyn Jones and Mick Farren all appeared.

 Secret gigs

 Secret gigs on the Park Stage saw Radiohead (Friday) and Pulp (Saturday) perform to large crowds.

 Weather

 The gates opened on Wednesday to rain and heavy showers persisted making the car parks and the festival site a muddy terrain.
 Dry conditions on the Friday soon made way for yet more rain early afternoon and didn't stop until the Saturday lunchtime.
 Sunday was non stop sunshine which dried out the site.